epccs/Driver/USBuart/README.md

 # How To Use

 Connect target UART to USB UART (e.g. RX to target TX and TX to target RX).
-The main consideration is that the Target voltage needs connecto to IOREF so the 74LVC07A buffer will operate at that voltage level.
+The main consideration is that the Target voltage needs connecto to VCC so the 74LVC07A buffer will operate at that voltage level.

-When the serial port is open a current source will drive 17mA into the target's IOREF input, it is not enough to power the target however it will provide bias for the buffer on RPUadpt's serial input.
-When the port is closed RPUadpt will have no power on its buffer which will allow both sides to set the IOFF state and thus allow connection (or disconnection) that have a minimized glitch.
+When the serial port is open the green LED truns on and a current source will drive 17mA into the buffer's VCC input, it can power some targets but is needed to bias the buffer on RPUadpt's serial input.
+When the port is closed the RPUadpt IOFF buffer will have no power which will allow both sides (e.g. both USBuart and RPUadpt have IOFF buffers) to set the IOFF state and thus allow connection (or disconnection) without a glitch.